2025 Summer of TBD

 Work

-• Although I really enjoyed the work and people on the health team at OpenAI, most of the people who I was really excited to work with when I joined OpenAI, like Barret and Liam, all had left to do new things.
+To address the elephant in the room: it was a big decision to leave OpenAI and join Meta.
+I think there were two main factors.
+First, although I really enjoyed the work and people on the health team at OpenAI, most of the people who I was really excited to work with when I joined OpenAI, like Barret and Liam, all had left to do new things.
+Second, Meta is a great opportunity to do something new and out of my comfort zone, and it made financial sense to diversify from OpenAI.

 At Meta, it was interesting to see a new lab come together, and from what I saw, things were very smooth.
 The first month or so was a bit slow since the infra was not really working and we didn’t have any data, but work became busy once we had a lot of things in the pipeline.
-The teams I was on are predominantly Chinese, and I begun to develop an appreciation for the Chinese work culture.
-People really work hard and see work as a virtue, and don’t seem to pursue extracurricular activities or hobbies as much.
-I think this culture around work will be a big reason why Asia will be a big player this century.
+To focus on work, I haven’t been tweeting much, which is unfortunate because I think writing my ideas in public is one of the best feedback loops.
+But I hope to get back to it one day!

 Life